-Yaprak Sarma (or Dolma) is an authentic vegetarian Turkish dish made from Grape Leaves Stuffed with aromatic rice, fresh Mediterranean herbs, and spices.
+Yaprak Sarma (or Yaprak dolma - Yalanci Dolma) is an authentic vegetarian Turkish dish made from Grape Leaves Stuffed with aromatic rice, fresh Mediterranean herbs, and spices.
+It's a popular choice for special occasions and gatherings.

 Jump to:

-In Turkey, traditionally the women in the house come together to make this vegetarian stuffed grape leaves dish, as the rolling part of it could be time-consuming.
+The same as when making Manti - Turkish Dumplings, in Turkey, traditionally the women in the house come together to make this yaprak dolma dish, as the rolling part of it could be time-consuming.

 Sarma vs Dolma

-Sarma means "wrapped thing" in Turkish and is made by wrapping leaves (most common grape, cabbage, or chard leaves) around the filling.
+Sarma means "wrapped thing" in Turkish and is made by wrapping leaves (most commonly grape, cabbage, or chard leaves) around the filling.
 Wrapped dolma, specifically, is also known as "sarma".

 Best Grape Leaves for Yaprak Sarma